1bruhmogus/skipClean/README.md

 How to install:

-Download the js file and paste this in file explorer (windows): %localappdata%/spicetify/Extensions Then, move the js into there, then run these commands in powershell:
+Download the js file and paste this in file explorer (windows):

+%localappdata%/spicetify/Extensions

+then, paste these commands in powershell:

 spicetify config extensions skipClean.js